AlexiaChen/awesome-stars/README.md

 ## C++

+- [manticoresoftware/manticoresearch](https://github.com/manticoresoftware/manticoresearch) – Easy to use open source fast database for search | Good alternative to Elasticsearch now | Drop-in replacement for E in the ELK soon
 - [primihub/hehub](https://github.com/primihub/hehub) – HEhub is a library for homomorphic encryption and its applications, and is part of the PrimiHub project.
 - [sciter-sdk/go-sciter](https://github.com/sciter-sdk/go-sciter) – Golang bindings of Sciter: the Embeddable HTML/CSS/script engine for modern UI development
 - [emp-toolkit/emp-tool](https://github.com/emp-toolkit/emp-tool)